CALVINAI/pythonblackscholes/README.md

 # pythonblackscholes
+# The most famous formula in options and derivatives world
-# Tested by the method of abramowitz and stegun
+# Tested by the method in abramowitz and stegun book